 Being a digital marketing firm, we specialize in things like inbound marketing, growth-driven design, and digital marketing strategy.
 The main things customers come to us for are all aspects of digital marketing.

 Let’s take a look at examples from a few other industries.

 College Clothing Line

-After you map out your main pillar topics (you can create your own map here), you'll need to go a little deeper.
+After you map out your main pillar topics (you can create your own map here or here), you’ll need to go a little deeper.
 What are the subtopics of these categories?
 What are customers interested in when it comes to these products or services?
-Let's take another look at MINDSCAPE's pillar topic "email marketing" to see what this break down might look like.
+Let’s take another look at MINDSCAPE’s pillar topic “email marketing” to see what this breakdown might look like.